New NATO Headquarters

-The construction of the new NATO Headquarters started in October 2010 and is planned to be completed in 2016.
-NATO will start to move immediately after completion.
+The construction of the new NATO Headquarters started in October 2010 and is planned to be completed in early 2017.
+NATO will move to its new Headquarters in 2017.

-- The new building will be able to accommodate NATO's changing requirements into the future as the design and the standard fit-out allows for a configurable use of the building.
+- The new building will be able to accommodate NATO's changing requirements into the future as the design and the standard fit-out allow for a configurable use of the building.

 - The new building will enable all Allies to have the space they require and there is also space for expansion should the need arise.

-NATO will have a sustainable and environmental friendly new headquarters, with low environmental impact and optimized energy consumption.
+NATO will have a sustainable and environmentally friendly Headquarters

-- The new building provides for reduced heating, cooling and ventilating power thanks to thermal insulation, thermal inertia and effective solar protection of glazing.
+- The new building requires reduced heating, cooling and ventilating power thanks to thermal insulation, thermal inertia and effective solar protection of glazing.

-- The new building provides for optimized energy consumption thanks to geothermal and solar energy use, co-generation of electricity and heating and advanced lighting systems.
+- Energy consumption is diminished thanks to geothermal and solar energy use, co-generation of electricity and heating, and advanced lighting systems.